 Difference Between REST vs RESTful

 REST denotes a server that shares the JSON files with a client over HTTP.
-It is a complete version which doesn’t completely dependent on JSON, XML or HTTP.
+It is a complete version that doesn’t seem completely dependent on JSON, XML or HTTP.
 A Restful is an advanced form of web exchange server that shares any other documents or JSON to develop any new applications.
-In simple, the REST represents the Representational State Transfer which uses an architectural pattern for developing new web services and to implement that architectural pattern RESTful services are implemented.
-In this article we will see difference between REST vs RESTful.
+The REST represents the Representational State Transfer, which uses an architectural pattern for developing new web services and implementing that architectural pattern; RESTful services are implemented.
+In this article, we will see a difference between REST vs RESTful.

 Head to Head Comparison between REST vs RESTful (Infographics)